kikuomax/learn-aws-lambda/README.md

 aws lambda update-function-configuration --function-name comprehend-s3 --handler lambda_function_2.lambda_handler
 ```

-I found that no stack trace is left in CloudWatch Logs when the Lambda function fails.
+By the way, I found that no stack trace is left in CloudWatch Logs when the Lambda function fails.
-This is very inconvenient, so I wrapped the main function with a `try-except` clause to log the stack trace of any exception raised from it.
+This was very inconvenient, so I wrapped the main function with a `try-except` clause to log the stack trace of any exception raised from it.

 ```python
 def lambda_handler(event, context):